1. What Software is and Its Types

 - Complete architecture diagram and technical details

 Software architecture is about making basic structural choices, and once implemented, the cost of changing these choices is high.
-The choice of a software architecture includes specific structural options in software design possibilities.
+The choice of a software architecture includes specific structural options in software design and development possibilities.

 - Functional logic of the module

 - Database table, including type and size

 - Full details of the interface

 - Complete input and output of each module

 Sometimes prototyping can be considered as a part of the Design phase.
 The prototype is like one of the early versions of the software in the iterative software development model.
 It demonstrates the basic ideas about how the application looks and works.
 This “hands-on” design can be shown to stakeholders.
 Use feedback to improve the application.
 It is cheaper to change the prototype stage than to rewrite the code to change the development stage.

 Also, some specialists add the UX/UI phase here as part of this Phase.